Wells Fargo Propel American Express® Card review

 - Pick something else if you want to earn flat cash rewards on everything you buy.

-- Good to excellent credit score of 680 to 850 recommended.
+- Apply with good to excellent credit score of 670 or higher.

 |Product Name||Wells Fargo Propel American Express® Card|

 |Purchase APR||0% intro for the first 12 months (then 14.49% to 24.99% variable)|

 |Balance transfer APR||0% intro for the first 12 months (then 14.49% to 24.99% variable)|

 |Balance transfer fee||Intro fee of $5 or 3% of the transaction, whichever is greater for the first 120 days (then $5 or 5%)|